What you'll learn

 For more information on these retirement options, visit our Your retirement options module.

-The Lump Sum and Death Benefit Allowance (LSDBA) is the total amount of tax-free lump sums that can be paid from all your pension plans, including death and certain other lump sum payments (such as for serious ill-health).
+• This is the total amount of tax-free lump sums that can be paid from all your pension plans, including death and certain other lump sum payments (such as for serious ill-health).
 The limit is currently set at £1,073,100, but may be higher if you have applied to HMRC for certain protections.

 Chapter 2

-4 mins
+4 minutes

-If you die under age 75 and benefits are paid within 2 years of your provider being notified of your death, the following options may apply:
+• If you die under age 75 and benefits are paid within 2 years of your provider being notified of your death, the following options may apply:

 • A lump sum is paid tax free to your nominated beneficiaries up to the Lump Sum Allowances.
-Any savings help in excess of the Lump Sum Allowances is taxed as income
+Any savings help in excess of the Lump Sum Allowances is taxed as income.

-• Your nominated beneficiary’s annuity is paid tax free
+• Your nominated beneficiary’s annuity is paid tax free.

-• Your nominated beneficiary’s flexi-access drawdown is paid tax free
+• Your nominated beneficiary’s flexi-access drawdown is paid tax free.

 If you die over age 75 or benefits are not paid within 2 years of your provider being notified of your death, the options for your beneficiaries are: